WilsonLe/website/public/notes/chapter-3-4.md

 1. Create new process
 2. Destroy a running process
 3. Wait for a process to stop running
-4. Miscelaneous control, i.e: stop a processing from running for a while, then resume it
+4. Miscellaneous control, i.e: stop a processing from running for a while, then resume it
 5. Status of a process (how long it has run for, what state it is in)

 ## Process Creation